experimentarium/times/docs/part-1/06-parametric-analysis.md

 alternative channels of energy imports into the EU, and the trade-off between risk and overall cost was explored.

-[Example 2]{.underline}: exploring the opportunity cost of the nuclear option
+<ins>Example 2:</ins> exploring the opportunity cost of the nuclear
+option

 At phase 1, the original *OBJZ* is minimized with the habitual TIMES